sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 // The result of loading a Parquet file is also a DataFrame. val parquetFile = sqlContext.read.parquet("people.parquet")

-//Parquet files can also be registered as tables and then used in SQL statements. parquetFile.registerTempTable("parquetFile") val teenagers = sqlContext.sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19") teenagers.map(t => "Name: " + t(0)).collect().foreach(println)
+// Parquet files can also be used to create a temporary view and then used in SQL statements. parquetFile.createOrReplaceTempView("parquetFile") val teenagers = sqlContext.sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19") teenagers.map(t => "Name: " + t(0)).collect().foreach(println)
 {% endhighlight %}